-The .Net’s CLR and the Java Virtual Machine are both defined by a bytecode language with a static type system based on classes.
+The .NET's CLR and the Java Virtual Machine are both defined by a bytecode language with a static type system based on classes.
 As a result, you can easily run languages that have a type system compatible with Java or C# on these virtual machines.
-But if you have a dynamically typed language or no class system, you'll have to trick the virtual machine and find a type mapping from your type system to the JVM or DotNet one.
+But if you have a dynamically typed language or no class system, you'll have to trick the virtual machine and find a type mapping from your type system to the JVM or the .NET one.

 Neko is a lot more simple.
-First it is not a bytecode language but a high-level programming language.
-You don't have then to write a compiler for it, a simple generator that translates your program into the corresponding Neko program is enough.
-You still have to find a mapping from your values to Neko data structures but Neko gives you a dynamically typed language with no fixed class system.
-You have then to find a runtime mapping so that your program executes correctly on Neko, and not a type mapping so that your program types correctly like with DotNet / JVM.
+First, it's not a bytecode language, but a high-level programming language.
+You then don't have to write a compiler for it; a simple generator that translates your program into the corresponding Neko program is enough.
+You still have to find a mapping from your values to Neko data structures, but Neko gives you a dynamically typed language with no fixed class system.
+You have then to find a runtime mapping so that your program executes correctly on Neko, and not a type mapping so that your program types correctly like with .NET / JVM.

-As a result, it is easier to write a new or existing language on the NekoVM than it is for the CLR / JVM, since you don't have to deal with a highlevel type system.
+As a result, it's easier to write a new or existing language on the NekoVM than it is for the CLR / JVM since you don't have to deal with a high-level type system.
 Also, this means that languages can interoperate more easily since they only need to share the same data structures and not always the same types.

 These are compiler frameworks with low-level abstract processor instructions and a static type system with low-level memory manipulation functions.
 For example, it would be possible to use these frameworks to compile Neko, which stands as a higher-level language, although Neko is powered by its own runtime.

 As a result, Neko is perhaps less suitable to optimizations than these abstract processors but is a lot easier to target for language designers that want to reuse a runtime.
-Since Neko is not a framework, it is very lightweight.
+Since Neko is not a framework, it's very lightweight.
 For example, you only need

 A complete comparison is available.
-Neko has better OO support and a more easy-to-use C FFI.
-Neko is faster for data structures manipulation but slower for floating-point arithmetics.
+Neko has better OO support and an easy-to-use C FFI.
+Neko is also faster for data structures manipulation, but slower for floating-point arithmetics.

-Targeting Parrot requires you to learn another language which is more complex that Neko itself, with different possibilties at different levels (low level PASM, medium level PIR, high level NQP).
+Targeting Parrot requires you to learn another language, which is more complex that Neko itself, with different possibilities at different levels (low-level PASM, medium-level PIR, high-level NQP).

-It is also difficult to differenciate beetween the language and the standard library because of the numerous cores apis (PMC) whereas NekoVM has a single builtins core api which a single highlevel language with minimal syntax and core types.
+It is also difficult to differentiate between the language and the standard library because of the numerous cores apis (PMC), whereas NekoVM has a single builtins core api which a single high-level language with minimal syntax and core types.

-Neko is using the Boehm GC which is a conservative multithreaded mark and sweep collector.
-However since all calls to the GC are wrapper by the Neko API in
+Neko is using the Boehm GC, which is a conservative multithreaded mark and sweep collector.
+However, since all calls to the GC are wrapped by the Neko API in

-vm/alloc.c it might be possible in the future to switch easily to another garbage collector.
+vm/alloc.c, it might be possible to easily switch to another garbage collector in the future.

 Neko is known to run on Windows x86, Linux, BSD, OSX, and Linux AMD64 architectures.
 A lot more architectures should be easily targeted since the NekoVM is written in pure ANSI C with only some differences for specific things such as some standard library functions for system API and dynamic loading.